HarikalarKutusu/cv-tbox-dataset-compiler/README.md

       <lc>_<ver>_splits.json      # eg: "tr_v11.0_splits.json", keeps all split statistics of this version of locale dataset.
 ```

+## Setup and Run

+Developed and tested on Python 3.8.x but should work on later versions.
+It is preferred to use a virtual environment.

+1. Create venv and activate it
+2. Clone the repo and cd into it
+3. Install dependencies using `pip install -r requirements.txt`
+4. Prepare your data as descripbed above
+5. Run the script you want

-## TO-DO
+## Other

+### License

+AGPL v3.0

+### TO-DO/Project plan, issues and feature requests

 We did not list the statistics we compiled yet, as this is actively developed.
 You can look at the results [Common Voice Dataset Analyzer](https://github.com/HarikalarKutusu/cv-tbox-dataset-analyzer).

-## Future Work

-This will eventually be part of the Common Voice Toolbox's Core...
+This will eventually be part of the Common Voice Toolbox's Core, but it will be developed here...

+The project status can be found on the [project page](https://github.com/users/HarikalarKutusu/projects/10).
+Please post [issues and feature requests](https://github.com/HarikalarKutusu/cv-tbox-dataset-compiler/issues), or [Pull Requests](https://github.com/HarikalarKutusu/cv-tbox-dataset-compiler/pulls) to enhance.